CeCe McDonald: Background

-Killing, conviction and incarceration
+Killing of Dean Schmitz

 Incident

-At around 11:30 pm on June 5, 2011, McDonald, roommate Latavia Taylor, and friends Larry Tyaries Thomas, Zavawn Smith, and Roneal Harris, all African-American, walked the half-mile from McDonald and Taylor's apartment in Minneapolis to a Cub Foods to buy groceries.
-A confrontation occurred outside the Schooner Tavern, where Dean Schmitz, his girlfriend Jenny Thoreson, and his ex-girlfriend Molly Flaherty had stepped out for a cigaretteshortly after midnight.
+Around 11:30 pm on June 5, 2011, McDonald was walking to the Cub Foods on Lake Street to buy groceries, alongside her roommate and three friends.
+They passed Schooner Tavern, where Dean Schmitz, his girlfriend Jenny Thoreson, and ex-girlfriend Molly Flaherty had stepped out for a cigarette shortly after midnight.

-McDonald claimed that Schmitz and the others had shouted racist and transphobic slurs: Thoreson characterized the remarks to police as derogatory and sarcastic.
-Thomas recalled Schmitz, Thoreson, and Flaherty saying "oh you faggots, you nigger lovers, and whoop-de-woo, you ain't nothing but a bunch of nigger babies."
-Thomas responded by approaching Schmitz who walked off but then said stuff, like, 'Oh, look at the tranny over there and "look at that boy dressed like a girl and tucking her dick in".

-McDonald testified that as they tried to walk away, Flaherty started a fight: McDonald was smashed in the face with an alcohol glass, causing a cut that required 11 stitches, with Flaherty saying "I can take on all of you bitches".
+According to McDonald's testimony, Schmitz, Thoreson, and Flaherty shouted racial and transphobic slurs at her group.
+McDonald's friend, Larry Thomas recalled them saying "faggots" and "nigger lovers"; Thomas responded by approaching Schmitz, who walked off but then remarked, "oh, look at the tranny over there" and "look at that boy dressed like a girl and tucking her dick in".
+McDonald testified that she and her friends tried to walk away, but Flaherty started a fight, smashing an alcoholic glass in her face, causing a cut that required 11 stitches, and reportedly shouting "I can take on all of you bitches".
 Thoreson recalled Flaherty throwing the first punch.
-Flaherty's boyfriend, David Crandell, then stepped out of the bar to find multiple members of McDonald's group attacking her and tried to pull them away.
+Flaherty's current boyfriend, David Crandell, stepped out of the bar to find multiple members of McDonald's group attacking her and tried to pull them away.

-Gary Gilbert, a security worker at the Schooner Tavern, recalled seeing Schmitz pull McDonald away from Flaherty, and that Schmitz and McDonald then moved into the street: McDonald's defense characterized this as McDonald having "attempted to leave the scene", but being followed by Schmitz.
-Gilbert recalled McDonald appearing to be holding a blade, while Schmitz had his fists clenched saying "you gonna stab me, you bitch?"
-Schmitz was then stabbed in the chest with a pair of scissors: he hunched over, put his hand to his shirt and said "you stabbed me," to which McDonald was witnessed replying, "Yes I did."
-McDonald told police that Schmitz had charged and ran into the scissors.
+Gary Gilbert, a security worker at the Schooner Tavern, recalled seeing Schmitz pull McDonald away from Flaherty, and that Schmitz and McDonald then moved into the street: McDonald's defense characterized this as McDonald attempting to leave the scene but being followed by Schmitz.
+Gilbert recalled McDonald holding a blade (a pair of scissors) while Schmitz had his fists clenched.
+Schmitz said, "You gonna stab me, you bitch?" and was then stabbed in the chest, piercing his heart in the right ventricle.
+"You stabbed me," he said.
+"Yes, I did," McDonald replied.
+McDonald told police that Schmitz had charged her, and ran into the scissors.
+Schmitz died during the ambulance ride.

-When those present saw Schmitz bleeding, the fighting stopped; McDonald and Thomas ran towards Cub Foods while some of their friends boarded a Metro Transit bus.
-Schmitz's wound was more than three inches deep and pierced his heart in the right ventricle.
-Anthony Stoneburg, who was in the neighborhood visiting his aunt, tried to plug the wound, but Schmitz died in the ambulance.
+The fighting stopped when those present saw Schmitz bleeding.
+McDonald and Thomas ran towards Cub Foods, while some of their friends boarded a Metro Transit bus.